-The award was created to honor Aldo Leopold’s scholarship on land ethics, which taught us that human beings are an integral part of the environment and gain physical, economic, and spiritual sustenance from it.
+We are seeking to support graduate students advancing knowledge or understanding in both ecological and societal systems, pursuant to the spirit of Aldo Leopold’s scholarship on land ethics.
+Aldo Leopold’s land ethic taught us that human beings are an integral part of the environment and gain physical, economic, and spiritual sustenance from it.

 Guidelines